Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 Canon is a well-known leader in photography and manufactures everything from low-level point-and-shoot cameras to professional-level DSLRs.

-The Canon EOS Rebel T7i is a mid-range DSLR camera with plenty of features but is still moderately priced.
+The Canon EOS Rebel T7i is a mid-range DSLR with plenty of features, yet it remains moderately priced.

 The combination of specifications for the price ($799 with a standard 18-55mm lens) and weight (1.2 pounds) is why we consider the T7i the perfect DSLR camera for travelers.